hanax-ai/Citadel-Alpha-Infrastructure/Rules.md

   Include appropriate logging (`INFO`, `WARNING`, `ERROR`) in new features.

 - **Rule 5004 - Handle Privileged Commands Securely:**
-  - **Action:** The AI assistant must never ask for or handle user passwords.
+  - **Action:** execute sudo commands
     When a command requires elevated privileges, generate the complete command prefixed with `sudo`.
-    Then, instruct the user to execute the command in their terminal, where they will securely enter their password when prompted by their own operating system.
+Then, read password from this directory/file "\\wsl.localhost\Ubuntu-24.04\home\agent0\vLLM Installation\secrets-file.md", proceed with task.

 ---